superfly/docs/rails/getting-started/index.html.md

 ### Deployment

 Normally at this point you have database migrations to worry about, code to push, and server processes to restart.
-Fly takes care of all of this and more, so all you need to do is the following:
+Fly.io takes care of all of this and more, so all you need to do is the following:

 ``` shell